 Students participate in the radiologic technology curriculum as previously stated for the first two years.

-The breast imaging (BI) component offers intensive study and practice in breast imaging, including patient care procedures, pathology, anatomy, imaging procedures and analysis, Mammography Quality Standards Act (MQSA) quality control, and image acquisition principles.
+The breast imaging (BI) component provides didactic education in patient care procedures, pathology, anatomy, imaging procedures and analysis, Mammography Quality Standards Act (MQSA) quality control, and image acquisition principles.
 Students become acquainted with imaging equipment, study quality assurance, and participate in supervised clinical education in radiography and breast imaging.

 Upon completion of the program, graduates are eligible to apply for the national certification exams in radiography and mammography.